-Voles can be found throughout Wisconsin in dense, grassy fields, gardens, meadows, woodlands, along lakes and rivers and in agricultural areas.
-Habitat selection is largely influenced by relative ground cover of grasses.
-They make their nests in underground burrows, and from their nests, voles create extensive tunnels beneath the soil surface in their endless search for food.
+Voles can be found in dense, grassy fields, gardens, meadows, woodlands, along lakes and rivers, and in agricultural areas.
+Habitat selection is largely influenced by the relative ground cover of grasses.
+They make their nests in underground burrows and form their nests, voles create extensive tunnels beneath the soil surface in their endless search for food.

 They create very short burrows, but they connect them to each other via runways.
 This creates a network of tunnels spread out across the lawn and yard.
 Voles burrow underground to find food and will devour bulbs in your garden.
 They also are known to damage trees and vegetable plants.
 If voles gnaw on the bark located low to the ground or devour the roots, the tree’s flow of nutrients and water will be disrupted and the tree may die.
 If the damage is below ground, you will need to remove soil from the base of the tree to see it.
 Although voles are poor climbers, if they can climb onto low-hanging branches, they can cause damage higher up on trees as well.